secretstartups/handbook/sales/forecasting/index.html.md

 See the [Opportunity Stages overview](/handbook/sales/field-operations/gtm-resources/#opportunity-stages) for more information.

 ### Forecast Categories Definitions
-There are two types of categories we review when your forecasts are pushed to Clari:
+There are five types of categories we review when your forecasts are pushed to Clari:

 * **Closed**: Closed includes only those opportunities that are "Closed Won" only.
 In forecasting, Closed includes Closed Won.
 * **Commit**: Commit includes opportunities that you feel have a 95-100% probability to close in the given period as represented by the Close Date.
 If you do not believe it will close in that period, it should not be a Commit.
 For forecasting purposes, Commit will include "Closed + Commit Deals".